droglenc/fishR/_posts/2016-6-12-Halflife-of-K.md

 ## [1] 20.43558
 {% endhighlight %}

-Note that these last two values are equal, which illustrates the statement above about the "half-life" meaning of $K$.
+Note that these last two values are equal, which illustrates the statement above about the "half-life" meaning of K.

 ----

 This process is repeated below for several initial age values.
-Note that the differences between the predicted mean length at the new age and the point halfway between the initial length and $L_{\infty}$ are equal (within machine precision) for each initial age.
-Again, illustrating the statement about $K$.
+Note that the differences between the predicted mean length at the new age and the point halfway between the initial length and Linf are equal (within machine precision) for each initial age.
+Again, illustrating the statement about K.

 {% highlight r %}